bozdoz/docker-wordpress-initialize/README.md

 # docker-wordpress-initialize

-Initialize WordPress database in Docker with WP-CLI and an install script
+Initialize WordPress site in Docker with WP-CLI and an install script

 ### Usage